Dr3dNuX/GUITextEditor/README.md

 HOW TO USE THIS SOFTWARE:

-step one clone the repo and download the snake file 'notepad.py'
+step one clone the repo and download the file 'notepad.py'

 ![gitclone](https://user-images.githubusercontent.com/84602650/151616532-f05193ca-7b89-4046-bb09-29bcc45add6e.jpeg)